martinjzhang/scDRS/README.md

         | :-----------------------------------: | :--------: | :--------: | :--------: | :----------: | :---------: | :-------: |
         | A10_B000497_B009023_S10.mm10-plus-0-0 | 0.7298449  | 7.0396357  | 0.04761905 | 0.0016638935 |  2.7788744  | 2.9357162 |
         | A10_B000756_B007446_S10.mm10-plus-0-0 | 0.72515404 |  7.300498  | 0.04761905 | 0.0016638935 |  2.7788744  | 2.9357162 |

+# Reproducing results from manuscript
+See `./experiments` for details